gryartma/SVM_for_Thesis_Recomendation/README.md

 # 🎓 Thesis: Final Project Topic Recommendation System using SVM & SMOTE

 This repository contains the final thesis report of my undergraduate project at Universitas Muhammadiyah Yogyakarta.
+Note: For the complete version of this thesis, please refer to the PDF file included in this repository.
+Some sections in this README have been summarized or redacted for privacy purposes.

 ## 📌 Project Summary
 In this study, I developed a classification model using **Support Vector Machine (SVM)** combined with **SMOTE** to recommend appropriate thesis topics for students based on their academic history.